Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Interpretation of the Symmetries under Hamiltonian Constraints

 Therefore, we reach the AdS-Schwarzschild solution with mass $M'$.
-This shows that the symmetry transformation by $J_{A-}$ for $s=s_*$ maps the AdS-RN solution with $(M,\MQ)$ to the AdS-Schwarzschild solution with $M'$ in the same Hamiltonian constraint $H_{gE}\approx0$.
+This shows that the symmetry transformation by $\widetilde J_{A-}$ for $s=s_*$ maps the (A)dS-RN solution with $(M,\MQ)$ to the (A)dS-Schwarzschild solution with $M'$ in the same Hamiltonian constraint $H_{gE}\approx0$.